 In search of EU ambition

-This was one of the messages from last Monday’s official Dutch launch of the 2013 European Report on Development (ERD),
+This was one of the messages from last Monday’s official Dutch launch of the 2013 European Report on Development (ERD), Post-2015: Global Action for an Inclusive and Sustainable Future, organized by The Broker, the European Centre for Development Policy Management (ECDPM), and the Dutch Ministry of Foreign Affairs.

 The ERD 2013, prepared by the Overseas Development Institute (ODI), the Deutsche Institut für Entwicklungspolitik (DIE) and the ECDPM, aims to enable a post-2015 dialogue on the EU-level and therefore focuses particularly on the role of the EU in the post-2015 process.
 Above all, this role is one of mixed feelings.
 On the one hand, the EU is praised for its strong commitment to the MDGs, as demonstrated by the European Consensus on Development and the more recent Commission’s Agenda for Change and A Decent Life for All.
 The EU has become the world’s largest Official Development Assistance (ODA) donor, thereby playing an important role in helping to achieve the MDGs.
 In addition, the ERD emphasizes the efforts made by the European institutions and the member states in ensuring Policy Coherence for Development (PCD).
 With the Lisbon Treaty, PCD became a legal obligation.
 Article 208 of the Treaty on the Functioning of the EU states that: ‘The Union shall take account of the objectives of development cooperation in the policies that it implements which are likely to affect developing countries’.
 In this sense, PCD can provide a more systematic and complementary instrument for global development.